 - Center frequency: 1260 MHz

 - Gain: 10 dBd or more

 - Mount: in front of mast

 Because of low weight and easy handling I mostly use aluminium to construct VHF/UHF antennas.
 This material is also easy to drill, saw and grind.
 You can buy it in most DIY shops.
 For this antenna I bought an square bar (15x15mm), made of aluminium, length 1 meter.
 At one end I mounted a standard available mast mount, leaving about 90cm for the actual antenna.
 Using the DL6WU formulae, this results in a 14 element yagi, with a gain of over 13 dBd.
 I used the DL6WU spreadsheet calculator of DF2CK to calculate all measurements.
+Unfortunately DF2CK’s website has vanished.
+Luckely I kept a local copy of the sheet to calculate your own yagi, click here to download the sheet.
 I used AlMg3 welding rods for the radials.
 These rods have a diameter of 4 mm.
 The dipole is made of 6 mm2 copper wire, matched with a matching loop (1/2 wavelength coax or semi-rigid) and mounted to a female N connector.

 These are my inputs for the spreadsheet:

 - Frequency MHz: 1260